boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 | `prod`                  | `test`   | `null` |

 !!! note
-    These properties are automatically configured based upon the declaration order within the pipeline configuration.
+    These properties are automatically configured based upon the declaration order within the Pipeline Configuration.
 If you try to set the `previous` and `next` properties in the environment's definition an exception will be thrown.

 ## Custom Fields

-Application environments accept custom fields.
+Application Environments accept custom fields.

-These custom fields can be used to capture characteristics about the application environment that should be used from the pipeline.
+These custom fields can be used to capture characteristics about the Application Environment that should be used from the pipeline.
 Examples include AWS tags to use when querying infrastructure, kubernetes cluster API endpoints, IP addresses, etc.

 For example, if there were IP addresses that the pipeline needed to access during execution: